PCNN-Projects/Post-COVID-cohort-studies/README.md

 ##  Contact

-For questions, feedback, or collaboration opportunities, please reach out to:
+For questions, feedback, or collaboration opportunities, please state in your e-mail your specific question, your name and e-mailadress, and the project your question relates to, and reach out to:

+**PCNN core team**
+📧pcnn@lumc.nl
+General PCNN e-mailaddress

+OR

 **Dana Rouland**
 Junior Researcher
 Dept. of Primary and Community Care
 Radboud University Medical Center (RadboudUMC)
 📧 dana.rouland@radboudumc.nl

+**

 ---